Leading SAFe (Scaled Agile Framework) Exam Notes

 What is Design Thinking?

-- Understand the problem - Use Personas and Empathy Maps to understand customers
+- Understand the problem (activities: Discover, Define) - Use Personas to understand customers and Empathy Maps to identify with customers

-- Design the right solution (Desirable, Viable, Feasible, Sustainable) - Use Journey Maps to design end-to-end customer experience and Story Maps to capture workflows
+- Design the right solution (activities: Develop, Deliver) - Use Customer Journey Maps to design end-to-end customer experience, Story Maps to capture user workflows, build Prototypes for faster feedback.

 - Feature are sized to fit in a Program Increment (PI) and delivered by a single Agile Release Train (ART)

-- Features are split into Stories and fits in one Iteration for one team
+- Features are split into Stories and fit in one Iteration for one team

-- Features includes a definition of Minimum Marketable Feature (MMF), a benefit hypothesis (to justify development cost) and Acceptance criteria (defined during program backlog refinement).
+- Features include a definition of Minimum Marketable Feature (MMF), a benefit hypothesis (to justify development cost) and Acceptance criteria (defined during program backlog refinement).

 - Typically Product Management creates business features and System Architect creates enabler features